Skip to Content

 Investing in retail real estate

-The “Amazon effect” continues to redefine how retail will look moving forward and which investments will be attractive to investors.
-Many investors are seeking “e-commerce resistant” retail opportunities.
-This includes automotive services, urgent cares, quick-serve restaurants, grocers, and similar businesses where the goods or services provided are difficult to replicate through online delivery.
+E-commerce continues to redefine how retail space is used and which investments will be attractive to investors.
+With industrial becoming the main beneficiary of online retail, as discussed above, retail investors are seeking “e-commerce resistant” opportunities.
+This includes automotive services, urgent cares, quick-serve restaurants, grocers, and similar businesses where the goods or services provided are considered “necessities” or may otherwise be difficult to replicate through online delivery.
 These investments are particularly attractive if the underlying tenant has investment-grade credit and is willing to enter into a long-term lease (10 or more years), which may sometimes have scheduled increases in rental rates.

-Traditional community shopping centers, urban street retail, entertainment centers, outlet and regional malls, and power centers are being reimagined, activating vacant spaces for new or expanded uses.
-Retailers capable of successfully implementing omnichannel distribution have remained competitive with options like ship to store, returning online orders to store, and “showrooming” big ticket items with the ability to easily ship from warehouse to the consumer’s home.
+In the wake of the COVID-19 pandemic, community shopping centers, urban street retail, entertainment centers, outlet and regional malls, and power centers are being reimagined.
+Many owners are willing to try out new concepts to draw in foot traffic or activate vacant spaces at a low cost to explore new uses.
+Retailers capable of successfully implementing omnichannel distribution have remained competitive with options such as ship-to-store, returning online orders to stores, and “showrooming” big-ticket items with the ability to easily ship from the warehouse to the consumer’s home.

 Investing in office real estate

-Corporate office real estate is also a popular investment option.
+Corporate office real estate is another investment option.
 Investors are focused on assets that are spearheading the trends in amenities and sustainability, or that are part of larger mixed-use developments.

-Like many facets of the economy, office real estate will likely also see lasting effects from the COVID-19 pandemic.
-With a forced work-from-home environment stretching longer than a year for some businesses, our collective comfort with flexible working arrangements increased dramatically in a short amount of time.
-Many prominent tenants with locations throughout the United States have since announced “flexible” or “hybrid” in-person/work-from-home programs.
-Following historical trends, office tenants may continue to reduce their footprint.
-This has the risk to create more vacancy in the near term as businesses need less square footage for the same amount of staff.
+Like many facets of the economy, office real estate continues to evolve as a result of the COVID-19 pandemic.
+The adoption of work from home has proven to be stickier than many anticipated.
+Several notable employers have announced return-to-office mandates, while others have championed “flexible” or “hybrid” office programs.
+Following historical office trends, office tenants may continue to reduce their footprint.
+This has the risk of creating more vacancies in the near term as businesses need less square footage for the same number of staff (or more).

 2. Understand market data related to geography and how it can affect the investment potential.